joshuagryphon/plastid/docs/source/examples/gene_expression.rst

                            columns=["region_name","rnaseq_5hr_rep1","rnaseq_5hr_rep2",
                                     "rnaseq_24hr_rep1","rnaseq_24hr_rep2"])

+The design table
+""""""""""""""""

  .. _examples-deseq-design-table:

 The second table (in this example, ``rnaseq_sample_table.txt``) is a description of the experimental design.
 This can be created in any text editor and saved as a tab-delimited text file.
-In this example, the we have two conditions, "infected" and "uninfected", and two replicates of each condition:
+In this example, the we have two conditions, representing timepoints at 5 and 24 hours post-infection:

  .. code-block :: shell